jeffreyyoung/metabase_custom/docs/administration-guide/11-getting-started-guide.md

 ![Blank guide](images/gsg/blank-guide.png)

-Before you've even created your guide, this page gives you some links that you can use to explore the data you have in Metabase.
+Before you've even created your guide, this page gives you some links that you can use to explore the data you have in Plena Data.
 But for now, click the button to begin making your guide.
 Now you'll see a list of sections that you can include in your guide:

 ![Sections](images/gsg/sections.png)